-We offer both salaried and unsalaried courses in Secondary Teacher Training.
-All of our courses include a PGCE with Masters level credits (up to 60 credits) and QTS (Qualified Teacher Status) on completion.
+For 2022-23, ALL our secondary teacher training courses will be unsalaried (tuition fee route) and include a PGCE with Masters level credits (up to 60 credits) and QTS (Qualified Teacher Status) on completion.

 The unsalaried courses have full access to DfE bursaries; some of which are substantial.
-The subject bursaries offered by the DfE change each year, please familiarise yourself with them by visiting the relevant DfE web page.
+The subject bursaries offered by the DfE change each year, please visit the funding your training page on the Get into Teaching website for more details .
 Where bursary levels are high (e.g. £24,000 or above) the unsalaried courses are likely to have similar financial advantages to a salaried course.
 Unsalaried courses have equal academic and classroom-based foci.
 ‘Student-facing’ teaching time is limited to 40% of a qualified full-time teacher’s timetable.